needle-mirror/com.unity.sequences/Documentation~/sequence-assembly-window.md

 Select the **+** (plus) button at the bottom of the desired Asset Collection type section, then select the desired Sequence Asset in the list.

+>**Note:** If the Sequence where you add the Sequence Asset is a Prefab, you might need to apply overrides from the Prefab instance to the Prefab asset to keep them synchronized.
+See [how to manage Sequences as Prefabs](sequences-as-prefabs.md).

 ## Creating a new Sequence Asset in context

 Select the **+** (plus) button at the bottom of the desired Asset Collection type section, then select **Create Sequence Asset**.

 This action creates the Sequence Asset under the corresponding Asset Collection type and directly adds it to the selected Sequence.

+>**Note:** If the Sequence where you add the Sequence Asset is a Prefab, you might need to apply overrides from the Prefab instance to the Prefab asset to keep them synchronized.
+See [how to manage Sequences as Prefabs](sequences-as-prefabs.md).

 ## Managing Sequence Asset Variants